splunk/public-o11y-docs/data-visualization/dashboards/dashboard-create-customize.rst

 .. note::

    - If you see :guilabel:`Dashboard (unsaved)`, you have already added charts to a new dashboard and haven't saved the dashboard yet.
-Clicking this option opens the unsaved dashboard.
+Select this option to open the unsaved dashboard.
 You can only have one unsaved dashboard at a time.
    - If you see :guilabel:`Dashboard with <n> copied charts`, you have copied some charts from one or more dashboards and haven't yet added any charts to a new (unsaved) dashboard.
 Clicking this option creates a dashboard and